 - Place the pork on a wire rack over a lined baking tray and place in the fridge, uncovered, for 24 hours.

 - Preheat your barbecue for indirect cooking* and aim for a heat of 450f/230c.
 If you are using a charcoal barbecue like a Weber Kettle use a full chimney starter of charcoal and fill both charcoal baskets.

 - Wipe off any moisture on the surface of the skin and rub olive oil over the pork and into the slits of the skin.

 - Place the pork in the barbecue and after 20 minutes sneak a peak and check that crackling.
-If it is well formed, turn down the heat to 375f/190c.
-If it needs longer shut the lid and give it another 5 minutes.
+If it is well formed, turn down the heat to approximately 350f/175c.
+If the crackling needs longer shut the lid and give it another 5 minutes.

-- Cook the loin to 150f/65c.
+- Cook the loin to 150f/66c.
 Take it off the heat, cover in foil and allow to rest for at least 15 minutes.
-The internal temperature of the meat will continue to rise.

 - Slice up your barbecued pork loin and enjoy that crispy crunchy crackling!

-We served ours with roast potatoes and a blend of broccoli, cauliflower and baby beets.
+We love to serve ours with roast potatoes and a blend of broccoli, cauliflower and baby beets.
 Another favourite is an asparagus, feta, spinach and nut salad.